-JOR if we should weigh external nature: behold our holy merchants have been given eternal life with the angels, for nets and a ship.
+Or if we should weigh external nature: behold our holy merchants have been given eternal life with the angels for nets and a ship.
 He hath no good opinion by all means of worth: yet the kingdom of God is worth as much as thou hast.
-For to Zacheus it was worth half of <his> substance : because the other half <was> for that if anything be unjustly taken away, he hath reserved a four-fold restoration.
-It was worth to Peter and Andrew: abandoning <their> nets and ship.
+For to Zacheus it was worth half of his substance: because the other half was so that, if anything be unjustly taken away, he hath reserved a fourfold restoration.
+It was worth to Peter and Andrew: abandoning their nets and ship.
 It was worth to the widow: two mites.
 It is worth for another: a cup of cold water.

 Consider therefore, brethren, what is cheaper when it is purchased, what is dearer when it is posessed?
 Perhaps a cup of cold water is not sufficient: offered to one who is needy.
 Even then to us the Word of God promiseth safety.
-Indeed Redeemer being born, the citizens of heaven were revealed: which cried out, Glory to God in the highest: and: and on earth peace to men of good will.
+Indeed, with our Redeemer being born, the citizens of heaven were revealed: which cried out, Glory to God in the highest: and on earth peace, good will toward men.
 Before the eyes of God no hand is empty of a gift: if the ark of the heart be full of good will.
-Hence likewise the Psalmist saith, In me, O God, are vows to thee, which I will pay, praises to thee.
-As if he would plainly say, And if I have no outward gifts to present : yet I find something within myself which I set upon the altar of thy praise, because who needeth not our gift to feed upon, are better pleased by <an> offering of the heart.
+Hence likewise the Psalmist saith, Unto thee, O God, will I pay my vows: unto thee will I give thanks.
+As if he would plainly say, And if I have no outward gifts to present: yet I find something within myself which I set upon the altar of thy praise, because who needeth not our gift to feed upon, are better pleased by an offering of the heart.
 Of course nothing richer can be offered to God: than good will.
-But.
+But thou, O Lord, have mercy upon us.